near/near-jsonrpc-client-rs/README.md

 println!("{:?}", tx_status);
 ```

+Check out [`the examples folder`](https://github.com/near/near-jsonrpc-client-rs/tree/examples) for a comprehensive list of helpful demos.
+You can run the examples with `cargo`.
+For example: `cargo run --example view_account`.

 For all intents and purposes, the predefined structures in `methods` should suffice, if you find that they
 don't or you crave extra flexibility, well, you can opt in to use the generic constructor `methods::any()` with the `any` feature flag.